gauravkharel/Fullstack/Backend/OOP.md

-Includes: Classes, object, inheritance, abstraction, encapsulation, polymorphic OOP is a computer programming model that organizes objects represents data and, operations.
+wIncludes: Classes, object, inheritance, abstraction, encapsulation, polymorphic OOP is a computer programming model that organizes objects represents data and, operations.
 In OOP, software design around data and object rather than functions and logic.